About Us

 Accommodation options.

-TMCA is able to offer all workers shared accommodation at one of the three lodges on the Ski Field.
-This includes meals..
+TMCA is able to offer all workers shared accommodation in one of the three lodges on the Tukino Skifield.
+This includes all meals.
 The lodges operate on a communal basis and you will be required to complete duties each day such as cooking or cleaning.

 What will be provided?